transparentdemocracy/voting-data/readme.md

 Note: one of the tests is rather slow, you can skip it by setting the SKIP_SLOW environment variable: `SKIP_SLOW=1 ./test.sh`

-## Generating data
+## Downloading and generating data

+First, run `./download-reports.sh` and `./download-actors.sh` to download plenary html reports and json information about politicians

-Run `./run-all.sh` to generate all the data in data/output/...
+Next, run  `./run-all.sh` to generate all the data used the downstream projects (data is written to `data/output/...`)